 Here are some ways to get involved:

-Mammoth Lakes Summer of Stewardship: Join us for the sixth consecutive year of daylong volunteer events to clean up some of the favorite places around Mammoth, like Horseshoe Lake, Duck Pass Trail, Sherwin Lakes Trail and Inyo Craters.
+Mammoth Lakes Summer of Stewardship: Join us for the Seventh consecutive year of daylong volunteer events to clean up some of the favorite places throughout the Mammoth Lakes Trail System.
 SOS is made possible through funding from the Town of Mammoth Lakes - Mammoth Lakes Trail System in partnership with Mammoth Lakes Trails and Public Access and the Inyo National Forest.

 Do you have a favorite trail in need of some TLC?
 A lake that needs a clean up?
 Have a group looking for an educational and rewarding time out helping our public lands?
 Or are interested in adopting an area?
 Please contact us using the contact form or 760-873-6500.